Research | Kevin Liang Research | Kevin Liang

 Child-directed speech from the Manchester Corpus

-Advisor: Charles Yang
+Collaborator: Charles Yang

 An important task faced by children during language acquisition is the formation of syntactic categories from individual words.
 Distributional cues such as frequent frames have been proposed but their utility under realistic learning situations remain unclear.
 Since frequent frames are lexical, they result in a proliferation of word classes that do not correspond to recognized syntactic categories.
 Thus, we propose the Category Frame Learner (CFL) model which uses the Tolerance Principle, a mathematically precise method of language learning, to combine lexical frames into category frames defined over syntactic categories.